steveculshaw/brindlewoodbay/README.md

 * Schwartz was NOT Edgar tutor ... it is Dr Tara Banerjee.
 She was at the event, and left early ...
 Edgar was still alive
 * and their writing does NOT match the thesis

+Krystal broaches a possible romance between Edgar and Dr. Banerjee ...
+NO<br>
+... and gets a vey bad reaction!

+Winnie meanwhile checks through the USB stick ... nothing on any scrimshaw sales, but it does show the museum is a heathy financial position, getting donations from BB Community College, along with several towns folks.
+And weirdly BB Lunch Club!

 #### 23rd June

 *Krystal takes Fox Mulder maven move :: <br>Once per mystery, after at least one Void Clue has been encountered, you can have a secret meeting with this informant, who is always shrouded in darkness or otherwise disguised*